A3onn/mapptth/README.md

 [MapPTTH](https://gitlab.com/Aeonn/mapptth/ "MapPTTH gitlab")
 ====

-A simple to use multi-threaded webcrawler written in C with libcURL and Lexbor.
+A simple to use multi-threaded web-crawler written in C with libcURL and Lexbor.
 ---

 ## Dependencies